 Fifth, it is strange to see that while the F-measures obtained from FDA-CIT were so low (Table 13), the tested t-way coverage measures for FDA-CIT were similar or better than those obtained from the proposed approach (Table 14), especially for large values of t, e.g., t=3 and t=4.
 Could this be because of the way the F-measures were computed?
 Seems like automatically identified failure-inducing combinations were symbolically compared with actual combinations, which may be misleading.
 For example, FDA-CIT can determine a portion of the actual failure-inducing combination at each iteration.
 Therefore, all the portions related to the same failure should be combined before any performing any comparison.
 Furthermore, in FDA-CIT, superfluous options can crept into the classification models to protect the integrity of the models, for example to ensure that the classification tree has a single root.
 Therefore, it may make more sense to compute precision, recall, and f-measures in terms of the correctly/incorrectly identified failure causing schemas of degree t, rather than symbolically comparing the option setting combinations.

 Response: The f-measure in our paper is computed according to the correctly/incorrectly identified failure causing schemas.
 The reason why fda-cit not performs as good as ict is mainly because fda-cit's primary concern is to avoid masking effects and to give every t-degree schema a fair chance to be tested, not to perform fault characterization.
-On the other hand, for classification tree method, when only a very small set of test cases fail, it will result in the input data for CTA is highly unbalanced [1].
-Another point is that all the MFS identified by the classification tree method should contain the same parameter value on the root, which will result in the schemas identified be fda-cit tend to be super-schema of the real MFS.
-Although this leads to the f-measure of MFS identification lower than that of ict, it does not have much negative influence on the masking effects reduction.
-This because to forbid the appearance of super-schema of real MFS will not reduce the number of schemas that is not MFS to be tested.
-As a result, the tested-t-way coverage is not changed.
+On the other hand, for the classification tree method, when only a very small set of test cases fail, it will make the input data for CTA highly unbalanced [1].
+Another point is that all the MFS identified by the classification tree method should contain the same parameter value on the root, which will make the schemas identified by fda-cit tend to be super-schema of the real MFS.
+Although this leads to the f-measure of MFS identification lower than that of ict, it does not have much negative impact on the masking effects reduction.
+This is because forbidding the appearance of super-schema of real MFS will not reduce the number of schemas that is not MFS to be tested.
+As a result, the tested t-way coverage is not changed.

 To be more clear, we have emphasized this point in the paragraph in Page .